scoutgame/scout-protocol/test-report.md

 #### createStream()

 - **Effects**:
-  - creates a claimable, and cancellable stream for the protocol
+  - creates a claimable, cancellable, non-transferable stream for the protocol
   - immediately deducts the balance from the stream creator

 #### claim()